 Dream of waking up with a clear, smooth, glowing, flawless-looking complexion?
-Ever wondered what causes spots and how food can affect your skin?
+Ever wondered what causes blemishes and how food can affect your skin?
 Feel beautiful from within by inviting the following foods and drinks into your daily diet.

 Contrary to a popular belief, eight glasses of water a day is normally too much for most people, with 2.5l of fluids actually being the optimal amount.
 Over-hydrating can flush crucial vitamins and electrolytes out of your bloodstream, so it’s important to trust your body and drink when you’re thirsty.